StoxLSTM: A Stochastic Extended Long Short-Term Memory Network for Time Series Forecasting: Experiments

-Notably, through variational inference, the latent states learned by the generative model similarly reflect these characteristics—showing near-uniformity across patches alongside meaningful variation across dimensions within each patch.
-Such a well-structured latent representation, combined with the hidden states \( h_{1:N} \), offers a comprehensive and informative summary of the time series, thereby supporting accurate and robust forecasting.
+Similarly, the generative model’s latent variables learned via variational inference exhibit near-uniformity across patches with meaningful dimension-wise variation.
+Such a well-structured latent representation, combined with the hidden states \( \bm{h}_{1:N} \), offers a comprehensive and informative summary of the time series, thereby supporting accurate and robust forecasting.

 As demonstrated in Fig. \ref{fig:6}, the variational inference training converges effectively, and the latent states successfully capture the underlying temporal features of the data.
-This visualization not only validates the model’s ability to learn meaningful representations but also highlights the interpretability of the latent space in modeling complex temporal dynamics.
+This visualization validates both the model’s representational power and the interpretability of its latent space in modeling complex temporal dynamics.